WikiTeam/wikiteam/README.md

 ### Requirements

-Requires <a href="https://www.python.org/downloads/release/python-278/">Python 2.7</a>.
+Requires <a href="https://www.python.org/downloads/release/python-278/">Python 3.9</a>.

 Confirm you satisfy the requirements:

-`pip install --upgrade -r requirements.txt`
+`pip install pipenv`

 or, if you don't have enough permissions for the above,

-`pip install --user --upgrade -r requirements.txt`
+`pip install --user pipenv`

 ### Download any wiki

 To download any wiki, use one of the following options:

-`python dumpgenerator.py http://wiki.domain.org --xml --images` (complete XML histories and images)
+`pipenv run dumpgenerator http://wiki.domain.org --xml --images` (complete XML histories and images)

 If the script can't find itself the API and/or index.php paths, then you can provide them:

-`python dumpgenerator.py --api=http://wiki.domain.org/w/api.php --xml --images`
+`pipenv run dumpgenerator --api=http://wiki.domain.org/w/api.php --xml --images`

-`python dumpgenerator.py --api=http://wiki.domain.org/w/api.php --index=http://wiki.domain.org/w/index.php --xml --images`
+`pipenv run dumpgenerator --api=http://wiki.domain.org/w/api.php --index=http://wiki.domain.org/w/index.php --xml --images`

 If you only want the XML histories, just use `--xml`.
 For only the images, just `--images`.
 For only the current version of every page, `--xml --curonly`.

 You can resume an aborted download:

-`python dumpgenerator.py --api=http://wiki.domain.org/w/api.php --xml --images --resume --path=/path/to/incomplete-dump`
+`pipenv run dumpgenerator --api=http://wiki.domain.org/w/api.php --xml --images --resume --path=/path/to/incomplete-dump`

 See more options:

-`python dumpgenerator.py --help`
+`pipenv run dumpgenerator --help`

 ### Download Wikimedia dumps

 To download [Wikimedia XML dumps](http://dumps.wikimedia.org/backup-index.html) (Wikipedia, Wikibooks, Wikinews, etc) you can run:

-`python wikipediadownloader.py` (download all projects)
+`pipenv run wikipediadownloader` (download all projects)

 See more options:

-`python wikipediadownloader.py --help`
+`pipenv run wikipediadownloader --help`

 ### Download Wikimedia Commons images